George Fuller Miller Sr.: Scouting career

 Miller had joined the Boy Scouts in 1915, and received his Eagle Scout award in 1922 and is a Distinguished Eagle Scout In 1923 he obtained his first position related to Scouting, as Recreation Director for the United Verde Copper Company, with a primary responsibility being to organize Scouting in the area.

 He was appointed Deputy Field Commissioner of Yavapai-Mohave Council in August 1924 and he organized Scout troops in the Verde Valley using a book called Community Boy Leadership as his guide.
 He became a professional employee of the Boy Scouts of America, in 1925 as Deputy Regional Executive for Region XII.
 He became Scout Executive in Marysville, California, in 1926.
 In the fall of 1927 he transferred to Region IV of the Boy Scouts of America.
 His job was to organize new councils in Ohio, Kentucky, and West Virginia.

 In 1928 he became the Scout Executive of the Roosevelt Council in Phoenix, Arizona.
 When Miller arrived there were six troops and 389 Scouts in the Roosevelt Council.
 He served as Scout Executive for 40 years.
 By the time of his retirement in 1968, the council had grown to 846 units and more than 27,000 Scouters.
 During those 40 years, more than 178,000 boys were involved in scouting in the Roosevelt Council.

 In 1936, Miller worked with Frederick Russell Burnham, a cofounder of Scouting, on a statewide campaign to save the Desert Bighorn Sheep from probable extinction.
-Several other prominent Arizonans and wildlife conversation societies joined the movement and a save the bighorns poster contest was started in schools throughout the state.
+Several other prominent Arizonans and wildlife conservation societies joined the movement and a save the bighorns poster contest was started in schools throughout the state.
 The contest-winning bighorn emblem was made up into neckerchief slides for the 10,000 Boy Scouts, and talks and dramatizations were given at school assemblies and on radio, and the Desert Bighorn Sheep became the official mascot for the Arizona Boy Scouts.
 These efforts culminated in the establishment in 1939 of two Bighorn game ranges in Arizona: Kofa National Wildlife Refuge and Cabeza Prieta National Wildlife Refuge.

 Another of Miller's achievements was the building of the Heard Scout Pueblo at the base of South Mountain land donated by Dwight B. Heard.
 He subsequently supervised the building of Camp Geronimo on Tonto Creek in the early 1930s, three Scout ranches east of Payson, Arizona, in the 1940s, and the Scouting Center in Phoenix, which was completed in 1950.
 In 1955 he moved the old Camp Geronimo facility to a larger site at the Spade Ranch on Webber Creek near Pine, Arizona.